 The 20th parish of Trelawny was created in 1770, when the wealthy planters in St James and St Ann, who deemed they were too far from administrative centers, succeeded in having sections of both parishes combine to form the new parish of Trelawny.
 Trelawny was named after Sir William Trelawny then Governor of Jamaica, whose prominent family originated from the manor of Trelawny in the parish of Pelynt in Cornwall, England.
 The first capital was Martha Brae, located 3 kilometres (1.9 mi) inland from Rock Bay.

 A steel engraved map, entitled JAMAICA.
 Engraved by J & C Walker and published by Whittaker, 1836.

 The Duke of Manchester governed Jamaica between 1808 and 1811.
 The parish of Manchester was created in his name in 1814, bringing the total to 21.

 In 1839, Sir Charles Metcalfe became governor of Jamaica.
-Just before he left office in 1842, Metcalfe parish was created from St. George and St Mary, resulting in 22 parishes.
+In 1841, the year before he left office (1842), Metcalfe parish was created from St. George and St Mary, resulting in 22 parishes.